AntoninWagner-O/Raspberry-Pi-NAS-Setup/README.md

   - UFW - firewall
   - ssh for remote access

-You can find files with instructions.
+You can find files with instructions how to setup your Raspberry Pi.